codelyfe/ShipWr3ck-Web-Browser/README.md

 **Tab Blur:** Enable "Blur Tab Titles" from the secondary menu to blur tab titles for privacy when others can see your screen.

+**Page Content Blur:** Enable "Blur Page Content" from the secondary menu to blur all text and images on the current page for privacy.
+This is useful when you need to quickly hide sensitive content from others viewing your screen.

 ---

 ## 🔒 Privacy & Security Features